SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    ctx_config_t *config = yices_new_config();
    yices_default_config_for_logic(config, "QF_LRA");
    context_t *ctx = yices_new_context(config);
+   yices_free_config(config)

-In this case, we pass a non-NULL configuration descriptor to function :c:func:`yices_new_context` to specify the logic that we want to support.
+In this case, we pass a non-NULL configuration descriptor to function :c:func:`yices_new_context` to specify the logic.
 Logics are identified by their SMT-LIB name.
 In this example, QF_LRA means quantifier-free linear real arithmetic.
 This configuration creates a context with a single theory solver, namely, the simplex-based solver for linear arithmetic.
 As previously, the context supports the push/pop mechanism.

-If the push and pop features are not needed, we can modify the configuration as follows::
+If the push and pop features are not needed, we can change the configuration as follows::

    ctx_config_t *config = yices_new_config();
    yices_default_config_for_logic(config, "QF_LRA");
    yices_set_config(config, "mode", "one-shot");
    context_t *ctx = yices_new_context(config);
+   yices_free_config(config)

 The call to :c:func:`yices_set_config` changes the context's mode of operation from the default (i.e., support for push and pop) to a more